Hunting in New Zealand

 Hunting is a popular recreational pursuit and a tourist activity in New Zealand with numerous books and magazines published on the topic.
 Unlike most other developed countries with a hunting tradition, there are no bag-limits or seasons for hunting large game in New Zealand.
-Hunting in national parks is a permitted activity.
+Hunting in national parks is allowed by permit.
 The wide variety of game animals and the limited restrictions means hunting is a popular pastime which has resulted in a high level of firearms ownership among civilians.

 Prior to human settlement New Zealand had no land based mammals other than two species of bats, one of which is now extinct, and two species of Otariidae.
 European settlers introduced a wide range of animals including some specifically for game hunting.
 Acclimatisation societies were active for a period of 60 years from the 1860s in having introduced animals established in New Zealand.
 The majority were introduced for food or sport.
 In the 1980s Recreational Hunting Areas (RHA's) were set up to support recreational hunting on conservation land.
 The RHA's are administered by the Department of Conservation.

 Guided or independent hunting is open to non-resident hunters with a firearms licence and permit issued by the Department of Conservation.
 Because of the number of large game species and varied terrain available, New Zealand is a popular destination for hunting-based tourism.